-Hackney cope well with the demands of family life, most of the time.
-However, when circumstances change, or a family's usual support networks become unavailable extra support to keep their children sale and well, at those times.
-We believe that most families, when offered the right support, at the right time, can build upon their coessibily reacive their difficulties.
-We know that most families it to them, some families will ne strengths and resources to e
+We know that most families in Hackney cope well with the demands of family life, most of the time.
+However, when circumstances change, or a family's usual support networks become unavailable some families will need extra support to keep their children safe and well, at those times.
+We believe that most families, when offered the right support, at the right time, can build upon their strengths and resources to successfully resolve their difficulties

-This framework is designed to equip professionals working a line with the statutory guidance Working Together to Sife ow how to respond when they have a concern about a child in Hackney.
-It has been developed in out the responsibility of all agencies to safeguard and promote the welfare of the children.
-The
+This framework is designed to equip professionals working across the safeguarding partnership to know how to respond when they have a concern about a child in Hackney.
+It has been developed in line with the statutory guidance Working Together to Safeguard Children (2018), which is clear about the responsibility of all agencies to safeguard and promote the welfare of the children.
+The guidance defines the shared multi-agency responsibility for:

-Protecting children from maltreatment; Proventing impairment of children's mental and physical health or development; Ensuring bate full-differed grow up in occumstances consistent with the provision of safe and effective care; Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment: - Preventing impairment of children's mental and physical health or development; Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - Taking action to enable all children to have the best outcomes

 In Hackney, our partnership agencies recognise the importance of considering the needs of, working with and supporting the whole family where possible.
-Children and young people do not exist in isolation and it is important to promote whole family wetthering.
-Partnership agencies am to be responsive to anising needs within the family minimum, adcoundinging that children are best placed to remain in and be supported by the infamilia and community meteorism.
-Therefore, community resources are invaluable to defining these ways around upport.
+Children and young people do not exist in isolation and it is important to promote whole family wellbeing.
+Partnership agencies aim to be responsive to arising needs within the family network, acknowledging that children are best placed to remain in and be supported by their familial and community networks.
+Therefore, community resources are invaluable to offering this wrap around support.